-Admission to the Beit Guvrin National Park is separate from the Dig-for-a-Day program fee.
-The national park admission (14 NIS per child and 28 NIS per adult) can be paid at the entrance to the park using cash (shekels) or credit card.
+Admission to the Beit Guvrin National Park is separate from the Dig for a Day program fee.
+The national park admission (14 NIS per child and 28 NIS per adult) can be paid at the entrance to the park using cash (shekels) or a credit card.
 It is also possible to buy multi-park cards through the Israel Nature and Parks Authority website (www.parks.org.il/en/article/money-saving-tickets/).

 Is this an authentic archaeological dig?